Most parents want to name their children as beneficiaries of their trust and/or retirement accounts.

 In some states, money can be left to a minor in a 529 account in the minor’s name.

 Inheritance Over $20,000

-- Life insurance policies or retirement accounts – for inheritances which do not have a probate estate, an adult can file a petition for guardianship appointment on behalf of the minor.
-The adult to file the petition is normally an aunt, uncle or grandparent of the child.
+- Life insurance policies or retirement accounts – for inheritances that do not have a probate estate, an adult can file a petition for guardianship appointment on behalf of the minor.
+The adult to file the petition is normally an aunt, uncle, or grandparent of the child.

 Let the Judge Decide

 A judge will decide who to appoint as the guardian for the minor, through a court hearing where all interested parties have the opportunity to testify as to who they believe should be appointed guardianship of the minor’s inheritance until the child reaches the age of 18 or 21, depending on the state he or she lives in.

 If the child is over the age of 12 or 13, he or she will also have a say.